 A lesson plan for the middle grades or junior high school for this Scottish Cinderella variant.

 A readers theater for this book by Doreen Cronin.
 See also Click, Clack, Moo: Reading Word Family Words.

-A lesson plan using The Cloud Book by Tommie dePaola.
+A lesson plan using this book by Tommie dePaola.

 A kindergarten lesson plan.
-For other lessons, see Curious George Goes to the Beach and Pizza Party People.
+For other lessons, see Curious George Goes to the Beach.